Frenkieli/USDT-USDC-Arbitrage-Trading/README.md

-# USDT/USDC Arbitrage Trading Bot for MEXC
+# Introduction

-Hello everyone!
-I’ve developed a spot arbitrage trading bot specifically for the USDT/USDC pair on MEXC Exchange.
+This arbitrage trading bot is specifically designed for the USDT/USDC spot trading pair on MEXC Exchange, leveraging market price fluctuations to generate stable profits through a grid trading strategy.
+By continuously buying low and selling high within a predefined price range, the bot efficiently capitalizes on micro-price movements.

 ## How It Works

-The bot's core logic is simple yet effective: it buys USDT when the price reaches **0.9999** and sells when it hits **1**.
-It operates within a spread of **0.9995 - 1.0005**, continuously making small trades and distributing your funds within this range.
-Each successful trade generates a small profit, and since the funds remain in MEXC, they also benefit from the exchange's flexible interest rates.
+The bot follows a straightforward yet effective approach:

+- Buy USDT when the price is ≤ 0.9999.
+- Sell USDT when the price is ≥ 1.0000.
+- Executes high-frequency trades within the 0.999 - 1.001 price range.
+- Dynamically allocates and redistributes funds to maximize capital efficiency.

+Because the arbitrage funds remain within MEXC Exchange, users also benefit from the platform’s flexible deposit interest, further enhancing overall returns.

 ### Estimated Profits